Desirable difficulty: Combined techniques

 Combining desirably difficult techniques in the right ways can be beneficial.
 For example, the 3R (Read/Recite/Review) technique involves reading a piece of text, reciting the text without looking, and then reviewing the text again.
 In one experiment, students who used this task performed better than those who simply reread the text.
 This method takes advantage of two desirable difficulties.
 The first is that recalling what is written in the text takes considerably more effort than rereading.
 The second is that during the review stage, students are actively looking for feedback rather than passively receiving feedback in other ways.

-Sans forgetica typeface

-Sans forgetica is a minor version of Helvetica sans-serif intended as a desirable difficulty learning aid for competent readers.
-However, there are scientific studies that say sans forgetica has no positive effects on actual performance.

 Implications

 For students

 Students can easily incorporate these techniques into their everyday studying habits to increase their recall.
-For example, instead of just rereading the material, testing yourself with flashcards will harness the testing effect.
+For example, instead of just rereading the material, testing oneself with flashcards will harness the testing effect.
 Students can also use the spacing effect and interleaving while studying.
 They can spend time on one subject, then take a break by studying another subject, before returning to the original subject again.
 This enforces interleaving by mixing several subjects while also spacing out studying over different intervals.